ensuta/homework/JinHo/README.md

  hello World!!
- this is U sin high school homework RP
+ this is U sin high school homework